Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 slug: ../../axialunar-claims
 ---

-The AXIALunar network is AXIACoin's experimental, community-focused R&D network.
-If you held the SOLAR indicator token at the time of the genesis block of AXIALunar, you are entitled to claim an equivalent amount of LUNAR on the AXIALunar network.
+The AXIALunar network is AXIA's experimental, community-focused R&D network.
+If you held the AXC indicator token at the time of the genesis block of AXIALunar, you are entitled to claim an equivalent amount of LUNAR on the AXIALunar network.

-You can claim LUNAR by signing a message with the Ethereum account that holds your SOLAR indicator tokens.
+You can claim LUNAR by signing a message with the Ethereum account that holds your AXC indicator tokens.
 There is no deadline for claiming LUNAR.

 ## Step 1.
 Create a AXIALunar account